-After having chosen your bare-root tree and its emplacement in the garden, make the most of November and the famous Saint Catherine Feast day (on the 25th) to succeed in your planting.
+After choosing your bare-root tree and its spot in the garden, make the most of November.
+Gardeners know that the Saint Catherine Feast day (on Nov 25th) is best to succeed your planting.
 (Editor’s note: it’s possible to plant in spring for specimens purchased in pots or containers.)

 Good tree planting practices

 On planting day, snip off damaged or wounded roots with a sharp hand pruner to produce a clean cut.
 Damage is common to roots because it is pulled out of the ground.
 Don’t touch the rootlets, which are the tiny roots that feed the tree.